-Pink Patch Project:
+Pink Patch Project

 In honor and recognition of Breast Cancer Awareness Month, the San Rafael Police Department and San Rafael Parking Services will be participating in the Pink Patch Project San Rafael.
 This project is a quickly growing law enforcement public awareness campaign that has taken hold in Southern California, specifically Los Angeles County.
-The San Rafael Police Association is leading the effort to raise awareness about breast cancer in Marin County.
+The San Rafael Police Association is leading the effort to raise awareness about breast cancer.
 For the month of October, patrol and field personnel will wear pink and black uniform patches, in lieu of standard issued patches, to show their support for breast cancer awareness.

 Frequently Asked Questions